Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

 ### `Set-*` cmdlet

 All top-level resources should have a `Set-*` cmdlet that allows users to update an existing resource _if the API follows `PUT` semantics_.
 If the API supports `PATCH` semantics, then the cmdlet should be `Update-*` (see below).
 The user can update an existing resource by providing all identity properties, the resource id, or the object representation of the resource.
+Similar to the `New-*` cmdlet, properties that are required by the API should be mandatory parameters, and in the case where different combinations of properties are needed depending on a provided value (_e.g._, Windows and Linux VMs have different properties), multiple parameter sets should be used.
 This cmdlet should implement `SupportsShouldProcess` to allow users to provide the `-WhatIf` parameter and see what the result of executing the cmdlet is without the resource actually being updated.

 #### Parameter Sets